codio-c5/C5-Development/.guides/content/Hackathon--Theoretical-Mathematics-412e.md

 Huh?
 That's Fermat's Little Theorem.
 He discovered the mathematical relationship in 1640.
 In 1783, Leonhard Euler ("Oiler") expanded that theorem as Euler's Totient function.

 ## Paul to describe what the heck this is and why it's relevant....
 Will do.
 It's the basis for the Internet as we know it.
-It should be moved back before the 2.8x RSA stuff but after the modular arithmetic that I'm writing: 2.X1 Modular Arithmetic, 2.X2 Fermat, 2.X3 RSA slides.